Your accessibility guide to the city centre

 Accessible Sydney buses display the international wheelchair symbol.
 These buses include ramps and kerbside kneeling technology to provide easier boarding.
 Priority seating and extra room inside allow for a more comfortable journey.

-As all buses are not accessible, passengers are advised to visit the Transport Infoline website or call 131 500 to check which services best suit your needs.
+As all buses are not accessible, passengers are advised to visit the Sydney Buses website or call 131 500 to check which services best suit your needs.

 All ferries are accessible.
 However, some wharves have stairs that mean restricted access.